 4 Sep 1941

-On 4 September 1941, the American destroyer USS Greer had been signalled by a British bomber, that a German submarine was hiding in the vicinity.
-Greer found sound contact, and started to pursue the U-boat (U-652) from close range.
-The aircraft dropped 4 depth charges, and left the scene, leaving the two fighting ships.
-Soon after the U-boat fired a torpedo at the US warship, perhaps believing she dropped the four bombs.
-After this USS Greer went into attack, and a 2 hour battle followed, during which she dropped 19 depth charges, and the U-boat fired another torpedo, without results.
-President Roosevelt used this event in his campaign to convince the US to go to war, and the "undeclared war" between U-boats and US escorts escalated dramatically.
+On 4 September 1941 a British bomber signalled the American destroyer USS Greer that a U-boat was in the vicinity.
+Greer picked up a sonar contact at close range and started to track the boat.
+The aircraft dropped four depth charges and then left the scene.
+Shortly afterwards U-652 fired a torpedo at the US warship, perhaps believing she was responsible.
+Greer then went on the attack, and a two hour battle followed, during which she dropped 19 depth charges and the U-boat fired another torpedo - no damage to either side.
+President Roosevelt used this event in his campaign to convince the US to go to war against Germany, and the "undeclared war" between U-boats and US escorts escalated dramatically from this point.

 1 recorded attack on this boat.